 Join us for a virtual celebration on April 29, 2021.
 For event and sponsorship information, click here.

-The Franklin Institute Awards Ceremony and Dinner is presented by
+The Franklin Institute Awards Ceremony is presented by